MatterStore/recipeStore/backend/README.md

     * `GET /recipes/all`
         * Requires authentication.
         * Finds all recipes owned by the logged in user.
-        * Returns an array of recipe objects of the form
+        * Returns a response with an array of recipe objects of the form
             ```
             {
                 success: boolean,